 Mission: To provide those who work in public institutions or whose work addresses community and public issues, access to a nonpartisan, thoughtful, and critical place to question everything and find practical systemic solutions to some of our most pressing needs.

 Alex is currently an independent governance and management consultant.
-Currently, he is working with Sustainable Jersey as the consulting Program Manager for the Public Information and Engagement Program, providing technical assistance to municipalities to help them improve their communications and technology programs.
+Most recently, he worked with Sustainable Jersey as the consulting Program Manager for the Public Information and Engagement Program, providing technical assistance to municipalities to help them improve their communications and technology programs.

-Previously, he was the founder and managing partner of Veracity Media, and was one of the youngest mayors in the United States when he was elected to the position of Village President (Mayor) in his hometown of South Orange in 2011 at age 23 (by 12 votes!).
+Previously, he was the founder and managing partner of Veracity Media.
 Alex earned his Master of Public Administration in Emergency Management from John Jay College of Criminal Justice, and his BA in the Political Science of American Law from Hampshire College.

 As a municipal administrator, Alex’s work has largely focused on identifying acute and systemic mechanisms for local tax savings, creating more comprehensive and publicly transparent budgeting processes, demanding strict compliance for ethics and data privacy and security, and implementing evidence-based and technology supported programs that meet specific community needs.

-In both Leonia and Lambertville, Alex saved local taxpayers considerably more than his compensation.
-Alex brought in new grant funds from county, state, federal and nonprofit sources, totaling more $1m in Leonia (~$10m annual budget) and over $100,000 in Lambertville (~$5m annual budget).
-Alex cut hundreds of thousands of frivolous and inefficient spending on technology and professional service contracts in both communities, including confronting and replacing deficient and expensive professional service providers.
-He implemented financial programs with an eye towards debt, for example laying out a plan to begin to address the City of Lambertville’s major runaway debt issue by reducing new debt authorized by 97% in his first year, as well as facilitating a comprehensive six-year capital planning and budgeting process to reduce the taxpayer impact of the City’s rising debt over the next six years.
+In both Leonia and Lambertville, Alex saved local taxpayers considerably more than his salary.
+Alex brought in new grant funds from county, state, federal, and nonprofit sources, totaling more $1.1m in Leonia (~$10m annual budget) and over $100,000 in Lambertville (~$5m annual budget).
+Alex cut hundreds of thousands of frivolous and inefficient spending on technology and professional service contracts in both communities, including identifying and addressing deficient and expensive professional service providers.
+He implemented financial programs with an eye towards reducing long-term debt, for example laying out a plan to begin to address the City of Lambertville’s major runaway debt issue by reducing new debt authorized by 97% in his first year, as well as facilitating a comprehensive six-year capital planning and budgeting process to reduce the taxpayer impact of the City’s rising debt over the next six years.
 (City’s debt service was 24% of operating budget in 2019, projected to grow to 38% by 2024 at prior spending levels).

-In both communities, Alex identified millions in taxpayer savings over a six-year period by implementing a transparent, new six-year budgeting process that including holistic planning around facilities, infrastructure, affordable housing obligations, redevelopment, staffing levels, technology, commercial development, rateables, sustainability, and historic preservation.
+In each of those communities, Alex identified millions in taxpayer savings over a six-year period by creating and implementing a transparent six-year budgeting process that including holistic planning around facilities, infrastructure, affordable housing obligations, redevelopment, staffing levels, technology, commercial development, rateables, sustainability, and historic preservation.
 By bringing together real data on current and future financial commitments, local stakeholders had, for the first time, the real ability to make more informed, strategic decisions about their priorities.

-For example, as part of this new foray into helping municipalities implement long-term financial planning process that will help them better meet their community’s goals, Alex built on on his award winning transparency projects as Mayor in South Orange by creating processes that were exceedingly transparent.
+For example, as part of this attempt into helping municipalities implement long-term financial planning process that will help them better meet their community’s goals, Alex built on on his award winning transparency projects as Mayor in South Orange by creating processes that were exceedingly transparent.
 He experimented with new ways through data, text, graphic, and video content to communicate complex financial information in more simple and accessible formats for elected officials and communities.
 He implemented public budget presentations and discussions – all aimed to help support more informed local decision making by providing financial information in both short-form and long-form.
-View an example of newly created public presentation materials from Leonia here, and examples from Lambertville here and here.
+You can view some examples of newly created public presentation materials from Leonia here, and examples from Lambertville here and here.

-Below is an example.
-This is a chart that compares for the prior five years, a) the total debt authorized by each individual municipal bond ordinance and b) the cumulative amount of debt authorized by the City.
-This meant to help illustrate that if you only approach financing in an ad-hoc fashion (blue label) it’s very easy to lose track of the actual total cost (red label).
-The solution is transparent, multi-year budget processes.
+Below is one example.
+This is a chart that compares for the prior five years two important indicators, which taken together provide valuable insight.
+It includes a) the total debt authorized by each individual municipal bond ordinance, and b) the cumulative amount of debt authorized by the City.
+This meant to help illustrate that if you only approach financing in an ad-hoc fashion (blue label) without a plan, it’s very easy to lose track of the actual total cost (red label).
+The solution is transparent, multi-year budget processes done in full engagement with local stakeholders and the community.

 For example, additionally, Alex sought to implement various programs and policies that helped meet publicly identified community needs.
 This covers a wide range of programmatic area, such as: